tim-schneider/nexus-ansible-collection/roles/nexus_oss/README.md

 These are all false unless you override them from playbook / group_var / cli, these all utilize the same mechanism as maven.

+### Security Realms

-Note that you might need to enable certain security realms if you want to use other repository types than maven.
+You might need to enable certain security realms if you want to use other repository types than maven.
 These are false by default

 ```yaml
 nexus_nuget_api_key_realm: false